team-mayes/team-site/_pages/team.md

 ## Stephen Vicchio

-Stephen earned his B.S. in Chemical Engineering from the University of Maryland, Baltimore County (UMBC), where he alos conducted research at UMBC on hippocampal neuron cell signaling.
+Stephen earned his B.S. in Chemical Engineering from the University of Maryland, Baltimore County (UMBC), where he also conducted research at UMBC on hippocampal neuron cell signaling.
 He worked with Shenkar Garde's group at the Rensselaer Polytechnic Institute, completing an REU Summer Research Program simulating Janus particles at the water vapor-liquid interface.
 He additionally completed a Leadership Alliance Summer Undergraduate Research Fellowship at